edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.1.md

 * use the indexOf method.
 The indexOf method returns -1 if it's not in the array
   * http://www.w3schools.com/jsref/jsref_indexof_array.asp

+Part 3

+* run the following code and explain things to your partner

 ```
 var word = 'jupiter';